-This is a radio.
+This is a Radio.
 It was invented by Trevor Baylis and co-designed by Andy Davey, Gabby Clarke and Anne Gardener and manufactured by BayGen Power Company Ltd. and firm: TKO.
-It is dated 1996 and we acquired it in 1996.
+It is dated 1996 and we acquired it in 1997.
 Its medium is molded plastic, metal.
 It is a part of the Product Design and Decorative Arts department.

-In 1991 Baylis recognized the need for a way to communicate information to communities across Africa without access to electricity, batteries, or conventional radios.
-His solution was a hand-powered, wind-up radio.
-The Freeplay Radio evinces the importance of communication and design in a world where information empowers people to improve their lives and protect themselves.
+In 1991 inventor Trevor Baylis recognized the need for a way to communicate information about the AIDS epidemic to communities across Africa without access to electricity, batteries, or conventional radios.
+His solution was hand-powered, wind-up radio; his first prototype ran for fourteen minutes and within a few years a facility was established in Cape Town, employing disabled workers to manufacture the life-saving devices.
+The Freeplay evinces the importance of communication and design in a world where information empowers people to improve their lives and protect themselves.

 This object was

 Our curators have highlighted 1 object that are related to this one.

 Its dimensions are